OpenVPN/openvpn/doc/man-sections/protocol-options.rst

   a key renegotiation begins (default :code:`3600` seconds).
 This feature allows for a graceful transition from old to new key, and removes the key renegotiation sequence from the critical path of tunnel data forwarding.

+--force-tls-key-material-export
+  This option is only available in --mode server and forces to use Keying Material Exporters (RFC 5705) for clients.
+This can be used to simulate an environment where the cryptographic library does not support the older method to generate data channel keys anymore.
+This option is intended to be a test option and might be removed in a future OpenVPN version without notice.